-Guaranteed income supplements are cash amounts received from vendors or properties acquired by the REIT that are not recognized income.
+Guaranteed income supplements are cash amounts received from vendors or properties acquired by the REIT that are not recognized in income.
 Such amounts were negotiated between the REIT and certain vendors to compensate the REIT for lost income related to free rent periods and/or vacancies.
 Amounts related to vacancies expired in mid-2017 while the free rent supplements continue through to 2020 at approximately \$160 thousand annually.
-Additionally, the REIT was provided an income supplement in the aggregate amount of \$2.4 million to be received in equal quarterly installments in each of the eight calendar quarters following the acquisition of the 7 Asset Portfolio by Slate Canadian Real Estate Opportunity Fund I L.P. ("SCREO I L.P.").
-The income supplement from SCREO is recorded as an other asset on the consolidated statement of financial position and initially measured at its present value.
-The REIT recognizes interest income related to the difference between the present value on acquisition and the \$2.4 million principal amount.
+Additionally, the REIT was provided an income supplement in the aggregate amount of \$2.4 million to be received in equal quarterly installments in each of the eight calendar quarters following the acquisition of the 7 Asset Portfolio from Slate Canadian Real Estate Opportunity Fund I L.P. ("SCREO I L.P.").
+The income supplement from SCREO I L.P. is recorded as an other asset on the consolidated statement of financial position and initially measured at its present value.
+The REIT recognizes interest income related to the difference between the present value on acquisition and the \$2.4 million principal amount of which \$0.6 million has been received through to September 30, 2018.
 Accordingly, the REIT recognizes in AFFO the cash portion received in excess of any amount already included in net income.
 Also in conjunction with the 7 Asset Portfolio, the REIT entered into a one-year head lease with Cominar REIT whereby Cominar REIT will provide payments to the REIT to compensate it for the existing vacancy to the extent the REIT does not otherwise release the vacant space at 225 Duncan Mill in Toronto, ON.
-The maximum receivable from Cominar REIT is approximately \$2.4 million.
+The maximum receivable from Cominar REIT is approximately \$3.2 million.
+Amounts received under the head lease arrangement are not recognized in AFFO for the three and nine months ended September 30, 2018.

 Amortization of deferred transaction costs are costs incurred to obtain debt financing that are recorded in net income, generally, on a systematic basis over the life of the debt to which they relate.
 The REIT deducts these amounts in determining AFFO as they represent non-cash charges to net income in the current period.
 Amortization of mark-to-market adjustments are differences between debt assumed in conjunction with a property acquisition and the fair value of the debt on assumption that are recorded in net income, generally, on a systematic basis over the life of the debt to which they relate.
+The REIT deducts these amounts in determining AFFO as they represent non-cash charges to which they relate.
 The REIT deducts or adds, as applicable, these amounts in determining AFFO as they represent non-cash charges to net income.